 Just when you thought it was safe to go outside, it turns out that another storm is gathering on the eurozone horizon.

-Here, then, is the problem.
 Have Spanish yields risen because investors no longer believe the country is either willing or capable of delivering the necessary austerity?
-Or have they risen because investors think the eurozone’s creditor nations, and their acolytes at the European Commission, are just running out of patience?
+Or have they risen because investors think the eurozone’s creditor nations are just running out of patience?
 Either argument could be used to explain the rise in yields yet there’s a world of difference between deliberate slippage on behalf of the Spanish and a loss of confidence on behalf of their eurozone partners.

 Calls for more fiscal pain do not deal properly with the interaction between growth shortfalls and the cost of borrowing within the eurozone.
 In the old days, weak growth was synonymous with low interest rates.
 In the topsy-turvy world of the eurozone, weak growth is now more often associated with high interest rates.
 Austerity, by delivering even weaker growth, leads to even higher interest rates.
 The only way to get around this problem is to recognise the symbiotic relationship between creditors and debtors.
 In the eurozone, that means a fiscal union, not the constant bullying of debtors by creditors.
 Continue reading »